 Which are your opportunities?

-Approved activities are connected to teaching at first, second, as well as third cycle courses and programmes, and that the teacher is present at the receiving university.
+Approved activities are connected to teaching at first, second, as well as third-cycle courses and programmes, with the teacher being present at the receiving university.
 For example:

 - Supervising individual students' works

-There must be a signed mobility agreement regarding the planned teaching activities before the mobility takes place.
-The minimum requirements for a teaching assignment is two days and at least 8 hours of teaching.
+The minimum requirements for a teaching assignment is two days with at least 8 hours of teaching.
 The University of Borås has decided to approve applications for a maximum of one week to enable for more teachers to go on an Erasmus exchange.
-Of course you can stay abroad longer than that, but you can only receive a grant for one week.
+If your manager approves, you can stay abroad longer than that, but you can only receive a grant for one week.

 If you are interested in going on an exchange, contact your nearest manager in due time.
 Think about what you would like to do and where you would like to go by choosing from the list of the university's partner universities, contact them and ask about an opportunity to teach.
-We strongly suggest that you involve the international coordinator at your faculty in the process, but please note that it is you who are responsible for contacting the partner university and arranging your exchange.
+We strongly suggest that you involve the international coordinator at your faculty in the process, but please note that you are the one responsible for contacting the partner university and arranging your exchange.

 To apply, contact firstname.lastname@example.org and ask for the application form for Erasmus+ teaching assignment, which should be signed by yourself, your nearest manager and an international coordinator.
 Send it to the Erasmus Officer, and if you receive positive reply you will also get the subsequent instructions for receiving the grant.